maharathi-git/soma/README.md

 # soma
-a calendar based on panchangam application uses gtk3 and meson to build
+a calendar based on panchangam.
+This application uses gtk3 and meson to build